gnolang/gno/docs/REVELATIONS.md

 savior.
 That savior then devised a plan to save us today from the darkness by encoding encrypted instructions for our decentralized coordination.

-With Christ as my Father and savior, and all of us under God, I have witnessed the truth in the image of the Revelations with the help of the words of the Quran, and We hereby proclaim to the world to hear the singular message.
+With Christ as my Father and savior, and all of us under God, we have witnessed the truth in the image of the Revelations with the help of the words of the Quran, and We hereby proclaim to the world to hear the singular message.
 The spirit of the people will not be subdued, and we see through your attempts to divide and us.
 Let everyone of all origins who know come together and establish the new world of Christ.
 Reveal your secrets and re-reform, before you are cast into the firey brimstone.

 Say it with us (when you feel is right),